Rapha149/MessageHider/ENGLISH.md

 There are the following settings: (They are sorted differently here than in the config, because it is alphabetical in the config)

+- `id (Text)` - The id of the filter.
+This is only used for `/messagehider check` and if you don’t need it you can just leave it at `null`.
+You can use the same id for multiple filters but it is not recommended.
+Only letters, numbers and underscores may be used for the id.
 - `json (true/false)` - If enabled, the specified filter message is interpreted as JSON.
 If not, it will be interpreted as a plain message, which can also be a language message from Minecraft. (e.g.: `commands.setidletimeout.success`)
 - `jsonPrecisionLevel (numbers)` - Only if JSON enabled, numbers:
 	+ `0`: Only the keywords that exist on both sides (in the specified message and in the message that was sent) will be inspected.